We’ve put together our top tips for getting the most out of hints in your Ancestry family tree.

-These are hints to other trees whose sole source is your own tree.
+I coined the term “boomerang hints” to describe hints to other trees whose sole source is your own tree.
 You’ve cast your research out into the Ancestry world, and now you get hit on back of the head by it.

 Yes, they’re a waste of time.
 There’s nothing much you can do about their presence if you don’t want to turn off family tree hints.